anurag-singh2001/My-DS-practice/README.md

-# My-gfg-practice
+# My-DS-practice
-In this, I will be adding my Geeks for Geeks practice questions in c++
+In this, I will be adding my Data Structure practice questions in c++